So many people have been wondering if the Husky will make a good service dog.

-But before you start such an extraordinary pet, you should evaluate your own strength.
+But before you start such an extraordinary pet, you should evaluate your strength.

-Not only are husky puppies not a cheap pleasure, it will still take a lot of effort, time and patience to curb this rebellious northern dog.
+Not only are husky puppies not a cheap pleasure, but it will also still take a lot of effort, time, and patience to curb this rebellious northern dog.

-When we get answers to these questions, then we will know if Huskies can be considered to a good service dog.
+When we get answers to these questions, we will know if Huskies can be considered good service dogs.

 What Are Service Dogs?

-Service dogs have a daily support and Service role for people with motor disabilities, whether or not they are using a wheelchair.
+Service dogs have a daily support and Service role for people with motor disabilities, whether or not they use a wheelchair.

 They are to be distinguished from guide dogs, whose main role is to help the blind person in his movements.